aisyahrzk/aisyahrzk/README.md

 💻 Currently in my learning journey of exploring and learning data science.

-🌟 If you have any data-related projects, collaboration opportunities, or simply want to connect and share insights, feel free to reach out.
-I'm always excited to collaborate, learn from others, and contribute.

 📫 You can reach me via email at [aisyahrazak171@gmail.com](aisyahrazak171@gmail.com) or connect with me on [Linkedin](https://www.linkedin.com/in/aisyahh-razak/)

 <!--